 For a Display network campaign, you should review the Placement reports extremely carefully.

 Along with the predefined reports, you can create customized reports with the Report Editor to get more insights into your campaigns.

 Regular analysis of your campaigns’ performance at least once per week will help you reduce the underperformance risks.

-12. Not Considering Your Customer Lifetime Value (CLV)
+13. Not Considering your customer Lifetime Value (CLV)

-How to solve the problem: The marketing team should analyze and calculate the customers’ lifetime value for the business.
+How to handle the issue: The marketing team should analyze and calculate the customers’ lifetime value for the business.